Twitter @epilepsymidwife

 Epilepsy is usually diagnosed before age 20 and over age 65; but can occur at any time.
 The symptoms are individual to the person they are affecting and dependant on where in the brain they start, and where the abnormal electrical activity spreads within the brain.
 If a seizure starts in one part of the brain, it is called focal and if it involves most of the brain at the outset of the seizure, it is called generalised.
 Sometimes people can have a combination of seizure types or their epilepsy cannot be classified.
 Further information about what epilepsy is, how it is diagnosed and treated and information to help you take control of your condition, can be obtained from these excellent support groups: Epilepsy Action, Epilepsy Society, Epilepsy Research, SUDEP Action, Epilepsy Scotland

-Learn more about epilepsy Epilepsy Action Epilepsy and You and for younger girls click: Me and My epilepsy: Muir Maxwell Epilepsy Centre
+Learn more about epilepsy Epilepsy and you and for younger girls click: Me and My epilepsy: Muir Maxwell Epilepsy Centre

 No, seizures can be caused by a number of conditions including: syncope (fainting) due to a drop in blood pressure, lack of oxygen (anoxia) or a cardiac condition such as long QT wave.
 Syncope and non epileptic attack disorder characterised by disassociative seizures (also called non-epileptic seizures) are the leading causes of epilepsy misdiagnosis.
 If you have been diagnosed with a psychological cause for your seizures, do access excellent information and support from Non-epileptic attacks info: NEAD or Neurosymptoms.org.
 Please note that some people with known epilepsy can also experience non-epileptic seizures.
 Other causes of misdiagnosis include migraine, sleep disorders and paroxysmal movement disorders [2]